 - People who use hair dyes regularly

-- People who may be exposed to them at work
+- People who are exposed to them at work

 Many people use hair dyes, so it is important that more studies are done to get a better idea if these dyes affect cancer risk.